Finhaven/EIPs/EIPS/eip-status-codes.md

 ## Specification

-This ERC specifies codes, but not the format of exchange.
+This ERC specifies codes, but not the specific format of exchange.
 For instance, they may be returned as a single value, apart of a data structure (ex. a call stack), in a variadic return, or packed into a byte array.